You can start creating a Gantt Chart by writing down all the tasks of a project. You can do this in either simple, table or even in Gantt view.

 Tips & Tricks If you plan to manage a project using the Gantt Chart, it’s good practice to keep the number of tasks under 50, or else it will be much harder to manage.

 Next step is to re-order them by the approximate starting date (no need to enter the end and start date yet), this will help you keep the Gantt Chart more organized.
 For example, if you have a design project, the approximate order of tasks would be the following:

 Continue with assigning people to the tasks and switch to Gantt Chart view.
-Using drag&drop in the timeline you can set the duration of each task (and implicitly their start and end dates).
+Using click & drag on the timeline you can set the start and end date of the task.
 At this point, the Gantt will look like in the image below: